IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 For systems using Postgresql 8.4 or older, the procedural language `plpgsql` should be enabled first.
 We have provided an example :download:`here </_static/util/pg8-createsequence-prep.sql>`.

+Please note that ``:IdentifierGenerationStyle`` also plays a role for the "identifier" for files.
+See the section on ``:DataFilePIDFormat`` below for more details.

 :DataFilePIDFormat
 ++++++++++++++++++

-This setting controls the way that the "identifier" component of a file's persistent identifier (PIDs) relates to the PID of its "parent" dataset.
+This setting controls the way that the "identifier" component of a file's persistent identifier (PID) relates to the PID of its "parent" dataset.

 By default the identifier for a file is dependent on its parent dataset.
-For example, if the identifier of a dataset is "TJCLKP", the identifier for a file will be the identifier of a dataset followed by a slash ("/") followed by a random 6 character string, yielding something like "TJCLKP/MLGWJO".
+For example, if the identifier of a dataset is "TJCLKP", the identifier for a file within that dataset will consist of the parent dataset's identifier followed by a slash ("/"), followed by a random 6 character string, yielding "TJCLKP/MLGWJO".
 Identifiers in this format are what you should expect if you leave ``:DataFilePIDFormat`` undefined or set it to ``DEPENDENT`` and have not changed the ``:IdentifierGenerationStyle`` setting from its default.

 Alternatively, the indentifier for File PIDs can be configured to be independent of Dataset PIDs using the setting "``INDEPENDENT``".
 In this case, file PIDs will not contain the PIDs of their parent datasets, and their PIDs will be generated the exact same way that datasets' PIDs are, based on the ``:IdentifierGenerationStyle`` setting described above (random 6 character strings or sequential numbers).